technology-toolbox/Notebook/Infrastructure/EXT-FOOBAR8 - Windows Server 2012 R2.md

 > **Note**
 >
-> Expect the previous operation to complete in approximately 48 minutes.
+> Expect the previous operation to complete in approximately 1-1/2 hours.

 > **Important**
 >